 If your #IndustryConference hashtag is also being accompanied by #industryconf2020, just include both in every post (that’s right—every single post!).

-Organic reach on social is either dead or dying, depending on whom you talk to.
+Organic reach on social media is either dead or dying, depending on whom you talk to.

 Either way, you’ll have to include social ad spend in your event budget.

-When you’re creating your ads, strive to make them feel as little like advertising as possible—connected consumers are wired to filter out anything that feels like a paid promotion, and will scroll right past your ad without a second thought if it’s not compelling.
+When creating conference advertising, strive to make them feel as little like advertisements as possible—connected consumers are wired to filter out anything that feels like a paid promotion.
+If they feel like your paid ads are trying too hard to sell them something, consumers will scroll right past it without a second thought if it’s not compelling.

 Instead, go for a storytelling approach.
 This infographic from OneSpot gives some great stats on how effective storytelling can be, as opposed to more promotional language.

-Use images in every ad if you can, as content with relevant imagery gets 94 percent more total views than content without.
+Use images in every ad if you can, as content with relevant imagery gets 94 percent more total views than content without it.